-OPPORTUNITY TYPE: Downstream Impact on Products and Services
+OPPORTUNITY TYPE: Downstream Impact on Products

+and Services

-TIME HORIZON: Short term, medium and long term DESCRIPTION: The risks and impacts of climate change, and global efforts to combat climate change, have the potential to create opportunities for our business.
-For example, extreme weather conditions can drive demand for our protective coatings, if assets are destroyed or need repair as a result.
+TIME HORIZON: Short, medium and long term DESCRIPTION: The risks and impacts of climate change, and global efforts to combat it, can create opportunities for our business.
+For example, extreme weather conditions can drive demand for our protective coatings if assets are destroyed or need repair as a result.

-Our coatings are used in a wide variety of asset preservation applications - extending the useful life of bridges, buildings, heavy equipment, appliances, vehicles and boats.
+Our coatings are used in a wide variety of asset preservation applications-extending the useful life of bridges, buildings, heavy equipment, appliances, vehicles and vessels.
 Without our coatings, these assets may have a shorter life span and require earlier disposal and replacement with new assets that utilize additional energy and natural resources in their production.
 As an example, consider the carbon footprint for manufacturing and installing a steel structure such as a bridge.
 The structure's life expectancy would be severely limited if installed without corrosion protection or using inadequate coating technologies.
 Using our products extends the life of the bridge, reducing the need to replace it following unabated weathering, corrosion or neglect.
 Replacement of any structure prematurely may create increased carbon emissions.
-We believe our ability to provide products that are designed to withstand extreme weather events and extend product lifespan enables us to contribute to carbon and waste reduction in meaningful ways all around the world.
+We believe our ability to provide products designed to withstand extreme weather events and extend product life span enables us to contribute to carbon and waste reduction in meaningful ways worldwide.

-In addition, our coatings help enable assets such as solar panels, wind turbines and marine craft to continue to operate in an efficient manner.
+In addition, our coatings help enable assets such as solar panels, wind turbines and marine craft to continue operating efficiently.
 We also make reflective coatings that reduce energy consumption and packaging coatings that reduce spoilage and food or beverage waste.